Alpha-1 antitrypsin deficiency

 How is AATD treated?

 Your doctor might prescribe several medications to treat the lung symptoms, such as antibiotics for infection.
-You might also be given puffers to open your airways.
+Inhaled bronchodilators (puffers to open your airways) can help to relieve the symptoms of emphysema, especially breathlessness.

-Alpha-1 replacement or augmentation therapy has been approved for use in Australia, but the cost is not covered by Medicare.
+Alpha-1 replacement or augmentation therapy can be used to treat emphysema symptoms related to AATD and is used under special circumstances.
+It has been approved for use in Australia, but the cost is not covered by Medicare.

 It is important to get any infections treated as quickly as possible, and to have regular immunisations against flu and pneumonia.